UWPCE-PythonCert/PythonCertDevel/source/modules/EnvironmentOverview.rst

 Linux
 .....

-Whether you use the KDE or GNOME Desktop (or anything else), there should be a way to open a shell from the file manager -- find it, it's very handy.
+Whether you use the KDE or GNOME Desktop (or anything else), there should be a way to open a shell from the file manager.
+Find it, it's very handy.

 The Python Interpreter